What is Data Sorting?

 However, it wouldn’t make much sense to sort scale questions in the same manner.
 In these cases, it is better to sort based on the question scale as this makes the data interpretation task much easier.

-Incorrect sorting can often lead to misinterpretation so it is advisable to always ensure the most logical sorts are applied to all visualizations.
+Incorrect sorting can often lead to misinterpretation.
+It is advisable to always ensure the most logical sorts are applied to all visualizations.

 Another potential issue is sorting numeric data when stored in a text field.
 In this case numbers will be sorted in alphanumeric order rather than numeric.
-For example, consider the following set of numeric values, which when sorted numerically, would be returned in numerically sorted ascending order: (1, 4, 12, 18, 31, 101).
+For example, consider the following set of numeric values: (12, 4, 1, 31,18, 101).
+When sorted numerically, they would be returned in numerically sorted ascending order: (1, 4, 12, 18, 31, 101).
 However, if these values are stored in a text field and sorted in ascending order, the following sort would be returned: (1, 101, 12, 18, 31, 4).
 This is also a problem when storing date values in text fields.

 |Application||Available Sorting Methods|